-- You keep dozens of tabs open and spend too much time finding the one you want.
+- You keep dozens of tabs open and can’t find the one you want.

-- You have no good way to keep track of all your online stuff.
+- You have no good way to track all your online stuff.

 BrainTool gives you a better way to work in your browser.

-All the tabs visiting a topic are grouped within a visible tab group or a separate window to keep them organized and together.
+All the pages for a topic are grouped within a visible tab group or a separate window to keep them organized and together.

 How you should use BrainTool

 Import and organize your existing bookmarks.
-Or just start assigning topics to your open tabs via the Popup.
+Or just start assigning topics to your open tabs via the Bookmarker.
 (Then you can finally close them out!)

-Work proactively, by creating a topic before you start a new piece of research.
-Or reactively, by considering what to do with each tab as you leave it: assign a topic and close, update its note, close and forget, or keep it open because you are actively working with it.
+Work proactively, create topics before you start a new piece of research.
+Or re-actively - as you leave each tab just assign a topic and close it out.

 Keep short (or long) notes on topics and their associated pages to build out your personal information space.
 Assign a TODO state to any topic or page to track a task.